astraw/stdeb/README.rst

 News
 ----

+ * 2009-06-11: Version 0.4 in development.
+This version switches to debhelper 7.
+See the `current Changelog`__.
  * 2009-03-21: Version 0.3 Released.
 See the `download page`__.
 See the `Changelog for 0.3`__
  * 2009-02-17: Version 0.2.3 Released.
 See the `download page`__.
 See the `Changelog for 0.2.3`__
  * 2009-01-29: Version 0.2.2 Released.
 See the `download page`__.
 See the `Changelog for 0.2.2`__